 Biblical Truth – The Power and Authority of The Word of God

 The Bible is the story of God’s redeeming work in human history.
-The main focus is God’s plan of salvation found in Jesus Christ, designed to redeem us and all of creation.
-The Bible is the Word of God which is used by the Holy Spirit to convict us of sin, lead us to salvation, and teach us how to follow Jesus in daily life.
+The focus of the Bible is to outline God’s plan of salvation found in Jesus Christ.
+The Bible is the Word of God which leads us to salvation.
+And it teaches us how to follow Jesus in daily life.